 In 2016, Butler County officially launched the Donut Trail.
 This “trail” features 10 independent, family-owned donut businesses spread throughout the county.
 I LOVE this concept – not only does it allow you to eat some delicious donuts that don't come from Dunkin, but it's a fantastic way to promote and support local businesses, some of which have been around for generations.

-Elliot and I hit the donut trail with our Donut Trail Passports (if you get a stamp at all 10 locations, you get a free t-shirt) on a Sunday morning.
+My partner Elliot and I hit the donut trail with our Donut Trail Passports (if you get a stamp at all 10 locations, you get a free t-shirt) on a Sunday morning.
 We visited Stan the Donut Man, Kelly's Bakery, and Jupiter Coffee and Donuts, and I immediately fell into a sugar coma afterwards.

 Jungle Jim's International Market